The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Introduction

 {}

-Tailoring Markov Chains to the needs of current neural network application is an field of ongoing investigation.
+Tailoring Markov chains to the needs of current neural network applications is a field of ongoing investigation.
 Different efforts to improve efficiency by improve mixing, that is transitioning between modes of the posterior landscape, exist. \citet{Zhang2020cyclicSGMCMC} employ a scheduled step-size to help the algorithm move between different modes of the posterior, while contour stochastic gradient MCMC \cite{Deng2020contourSGMCMC, Deng2022ISCGLD} uses a piece-wise continuous function to flatten the posterior landscape which is itself determined through MCMC sampling or from parallel chains.
-Parallel chains of different temperature are employed by \citep{Deng2020replicaexchangeSGMCMC} at the cost of memory space during computation.
+Parallel chains of different temperature are employed by \citet{Deng2020replicaexchangeSGMCMC} at the cost of memory space during computation.
 Only limited research on scaling MCMC for large data has been done.
 Most recently, \citet{cobb2020scaling} introduced a splitting scheme for Hamiltonian Monte Carlo maintaining the full Hamiltonian.

-\paragraph{Organization.} The paper is organized as follows: In \ref{sec:estimation}, we derive the stochastic MH procedure, introduce the stochastic MH correction and study the Kullback-Leibler divergences of the surrogate posterior from the Gibbs posterior.
-In \ref{sec:Oracle-inequality}, we state the oracle inequality and the resulting contraction rates and we investigate credible sets.
-In \ref{sec:Adaptation} we present a data-driven approach to choosing architecture of the network for our method.
-The numerical performance of the method is studied in \ref{sec:Numerics}.
-All proofs have been postponed to \ref{sec:Proofs}.
+\paragraph{Organization.} The paper is organized as follows: In \ref{sec:estimation}, we derive the stochastic MH procedure, introduce the stochastic MH correction and study the Kullback-Leibler divergences of the corresponding surrogate posteriors from the Gibbs posterior.
+In \ref{sec:Oracle-inequality}, we state the oracle inequality and the resulting contraction rates in a general regression setting and we investigate credible sets.
+In \ref{sec:NN} we apply the methodology to the setting of Bayesian neural networks.
+The numerical performance of the method is studied in \ref{sec:Numerics} and our key takeaways are summarized in \ref{sec:conclusion}.
+All proofs have been postponed to \ref{sec:Proofs} which starts with an overview of how the main results and the auxiliary results relate to each other in their proofs.